browserengineering/book/book/invalidation.md

             self.recurse(self.node)
 ```

+The `new_line` and `recurse` methods, and the helpers they call like
+`word`, `input`, `iframe`, `image`, and `add_inline_child`, handle
-These lines handle line wrapping: they check widths, create new lines,
+line wrapping: they check widths, create new lines,
 and so on.
-That can be pretty slow, so we'd like to skip it if the
+We'd like to skip all that if the
-`children` field isn't dirty.
-That means the `children` field will
+`children` field isn't dirty, but this will be a bit more challenging
+that for block layout mode: lots of different fields are read during
-depend on any field read during line wrapping, and so we'll want all
+line wrapping, and the `children` field depends on all of them.

-of those fields to be `ProtectedField`s.
+Converting all of those fields into `ProtectedField`s
+will be a challenging project.
+We'll take it bit by bit, starting with

-Let's start with `zoom`, which almost every method reads.
-Zoom is
+`zoom`, which almost every method reads.

-initially set in `DocumentLayout`:
+Zoom is initially set in `DocumentLayout`:

 ``` {.python ignore=ProtectedField}
 class DocumentLayout: